 Day by Day

-Walk the ruins of Pisac, high above the modern day town.
-Wind down the day with a special afternoon ceremony with a local paco, guardian of Inca religious traditions.
+Walk the ruins of Yucay, high above the modern-day town.
+Complete the day with a special afternoon ceremony by a local paco, guardian of Inca religious traditions.

-Wander the cobblestone streets of Ollantaytambo, or venture up to the ruins at Pumamarca.
-Spend the afternoon on horseback, bike or sun lounger.
+Wander the cobblestone streets of Ollantaytambo or venture up to the ruins at Pumamarca.
+Meet for a Peruvian-style lunch, then spend the evening exploring in town.

-Journey into the Andes aboard an Orient Express train and hike the famous Inca Trail.
-Take in the views of Machu Picchu from the Sun Gate.
+Journey into the Andes by train along the Urubamba River, one of the most enchanting rides in the world.
+Hike the famous Inca Trail to take in views of Machu Picchu from the Sun Gate.

 Enjoy a farewell breakfast at the hotel and goodbyes before your final departure.

-This trip is rated Moderate to Challenging.
-Our daily walks range in distance from 4 to 10 km (2.5 to 6 mi.), on cobbled city streets, grassy terraced hillsides and along the winding footpaths of the Inca Trail.
-We travel throughout the Sacred Valley at altitudes between 1,500 and 3,200 m (5,000 and 11,000 ft.).
+Daily walks range between 4 to 10 km (2.5 to 6 mi.), on cobbled city streets, grassy terraced hillsides and the winding footpaths of the Inca Trail.
+We travel through the Sacred Valley at altitudes between 1,500 and 3,200 m (5,000 to 11,000 ft).
 Apart from one challenging walk up to Machu Picchu, it’s moderate going.
-You may find, however, that the effect of the altitude will make the walks require more effort than they would at lower elevations.
-Expect some uneven stairs on our hikes in the ruins as well as some sheer drop-offs in places.
+You may find, however, that the altitude requires more effort than at lower elevations.
+Expect some uneven stairs on our hikes in the ruins as well as some sheer drop offs in places.

 - All hotel accommodation